The Stereo Shaper is a multi-purpose stereo shaping tool, it can:

 The Stereo Shaper allows you to pan stereo tracks using either of the methods described above.
 However, some of the Stereo Shaper's most interesting functions apply to its stereo processing capabilities, as described below.

-The method described above is the same process that the Stereo separation knob on the Mixer uses when turned to the left of the 12 O'clock position.
-The diagram (above) shows what has happened algebraically, the Left channel = [(Mono + Left) - (0.5 Mono + 0.5 Right)] = [Left - 0.5 Right - 0.5 Mono] and Right channel = [(Mono + Right) - (0.5 Mono + 0.5 Left)] = [Right - 0.5 Left - 0.5 Mono].
+This is the same process that the Stereo separation knob on the Mixer uses when turned to the left of the 12 O'clock position.
+In essence it is a inter-L/R channel phase-inverted cross-mix.
+This means common sounds (mono) will cancel while different sounds (stereo) will remain unchanged.
+The diagram (above) below shows happens algebraically, the Left channel = Mono + Left - 0.5 Mono - 0.5 Right = Left - 0.5 Right + 0.5 Mono and Right channel = Mono + Right - 0.5 Mono - 0.5 Left = Right - 0.5 Left + 0.5 Mono.
 Note that the 'Mono' (center pan) sounds are at 0.5 (50%) of their original volume and, more importantly, the L and R (side) signals are still at 100%, now 2x louder than the Mono (center) mix.
 In other words, we have enhanced the side component (the stereo effect).

 Compared to expansion, stereo reduction is relatively simple.
 Here the L and R channels are simply cross-mixed into each other so that, at the extreme, the Left and Right channels are identical.